itssamuelrowe/zen-website/content/docs/functions.md

 function is invoked.
 Whereas, an argument is the value that is passed to a function when it is invoked.

-## Declaring Parameters

 You must list your parameters when you declare your function.
 The parameters are listed in the parentheses after your functions name.
 Every parameter should have a name.
 You can pass values to your function when you call it.
 List your values in the parentheses after your functions name.

 Consider the following example.
 ```
 function square()
     print(7 * 7)